 Phase 2: Vocational profiling and action planning

-Once referred and that first meeting booked in the Employment Support Worker sits down with the client to get to know one another, discuss goals and expectations before agreeing on how you will proceed.
-This discussion is client lead and results in the creation of both a Vocational profile detailing what the client wishes to get out of the service and an Action Plan to work on the best way to make this happen.
+Once referred and that first meeting booked in the Employment Support Worker sits down with you to get to know one another, discuss goals and expectations before agreeing on how you will proceed.
+This discussion is Person lead and results in the creation of both a Vocational profile detailing what you wish to get out of the service and an Action Plan to work on the best way to make this happen.

 Phase 3: Employer Engagement